Jim Cash: Career

 As a professor, Cash taught writing and film history at Michigan State University.
 Cash met a student named Jack Epps, Jr., who would later become his writing partner.
 Epps was from the Detroit area.

 Cash and Epps began their writing relationship while at Michigan State University.
 In 1975, they wrote their first story together in the MSU Union Grill.
 Soon afterward Epps moved to Hollywood, California.
 Cash continued to live in East Lansing, Michigan, while Epps lived in Santa Monica, California.
 They collaborated via computer.

-In 1986, Cash and Epps co-wrote Top Gun.
+In 1986, Cash and Epps co-wrote Top Gun and Legal Eagles.

 Personal life

 Cash married his first wife, Mariann (Mimi), when he was a professor at MSU and she was a sophomore at MSU studying communications.

 Cash and his second wife, Cynthia, had four children.
 He and his wife had a restaurant in Lansing, Michigan.

 Cash also established several scholarships for film production and performing arts.

-He died on March 25, 2000 in East Lansing after hospitalization for an intestinal ailment at the age of 59.
+He died on March 25, 2000, in East Lansing after hospitalization for an intestinal ailment at the age of 59.